 Importance of sustainable harvesting and pollution free sources

 About 90% of the world’s supply of Evening Primrose Oil is produced in China.
-The extraction and preparation system typically uses chemicals as part of the processing methods.
-Evening primrose oil supplements made from organic sources using a cold pressed oil extraction method provide the purest and safest form of supplementation.
+Evening primrose oil supplements made from organic sources using a cold pressed oil extraction method to provide the purest form of supplementation.
 Some EPO supplements contain a small proportion of vitamin E to enhance the stability of the fatty acids, which tend to oxidise quickly.
 It’s important to store these supplements in a cool, dry place to maintain their efficacy.